Bumble Bee Foods Environmental Goal Progress

 Greenhouse Gas Emissions and Energy Usage

-Bumble Bee Scope 1 and 2 Greenhouse Gas overall emissions decreased by 2% bu because of lower production volumes emissions per production unit increased 5%.
-Similarly, overall energy usage decreased by 1% but energy usage per production unit increased by 4% in 2016 when compared to the 2015 baseline.
-Continued improvements driven by operational consolidation, energy efficiency measures at our plants and a conversion from fuel oil to natural gas at one of our facilities were offset by 6% decrease in production output.
+Bumble Bee Scope 1 and 2 Greenhouse Gas overall emissions increased by 2% but because of lower production volumes, emissions per production unit increased 18%.
+Similarly, overall energy usage increased by 3% but energy usage per production unit increased by 18% in 2017 when compared to the 2015 baseline.
+Continued improvements driven by operational consolidation, energy efficiency measures at our plants and a conversion from fuel oil to natural gas at one of our facilities were offset by 13% decrease in production output.

-Bumble Bee overall fresh water usage decreased 1% in 2016 from the 2015 baseline but water usage per production unit increased 5% because of lower production volumes.
-Note a change from our initial five term goals is that we will only measure goals for fresh water and exclude sea water used for movement of fish at one or our plants.
+Bumble Bee overall fresh water usage decreased 7% in 2016 from the 2015 baseline but water usage per production unit increased 7% because of lower production volumes.

-Bumble Bee waste sent to landfill was down 7% in 2016 from 2015 baseline but waste to landfill per production unit was down 2% because of lower production volumes.
+Bumble Bee waste sent to landfill was up 3% in 2017 from 2015 baseline but waste to landfill per production unit was up 19% because of lower production volumes.
 There is some uncertainty in this figure given the termination of BAF waste project at one plant for technical reasons.